 The mentoring relationship can be an older person mentoring a younger colleague or friend.
 Or, younger people can also mentor someone senior to them.
 Ideally, the support will go both ways.
 Because mentoring is all about relationships, it’s usually most effective when those relationships are mutually beneficial ones.
 While looking for opportunities to learn from someone else, it’s also important to keep an eye out for others who could benefit from our own knowledge and experience.
 This give and take is how we grow personally, and community is what mentoring is all about.

-January is National Mentoring Month, recently bolstered by a proclamation from President Biden.
-As we kick off the new year in 2022, think about whether you might benefit from having a mentor in your life?
+The month of January is National Mentoring Month.
+Take some time to think about whether you might benefit from having a mentor in your life?
 Also, maybe there’s someone you’ve crossed paths with recently who might need you?